 The Attorney General's Office is responsible for making inquiries into and investigating acts constituting criminal offences which are brought to its notice through a complaint, lawsuit, special petition or any other suitable means.

-b) Permanent judicial police bodies (Article 201 of the Criminal Procedure Code)
+b) Permanent judicial police bodies.
+Art 201 CPP: